 Sony A6500 versus Canon 6D Mark II

 The Sony Alpha A6500 and the Canon EOS 6D Mark II are two enthusiast cameras that were officially introduced, respectively, in October 2016 and June 2017.
 The A6500 is a mirrorless interchangeable lens camera, while the 6D Mark II is a DSLR.
-The cameras are based on an APS-C (A6500) and a full frame sensor.
+The cameras are based on an APS-C (A6500) and a full frame (6D Mark II) sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 26 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A6500 and the Canon 6D Mark II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).